 This is all too much work for me, what other options are there?

 We get it, you’re not a mechanic or a car enthusiast and can’t be bothered figuring this all out.
 You have a few other options.
-You can post a note on your neighbourhood facebook group about them and see if someone has the same car.
-Find a facebook enthusiast group or online forum for the brand or model of the car that matches the wheels, and ask if anyone is interested there.
+You can post a note on your neighbourhood Facebook group about them and see if someone has the same car.
+Find a Facebook enthusiast group or online forum for the brand or model of the car that matches the wheels, and ask if anyone is interested there.
 Be like everyone else and take the lazy route, just ignore the wheels for another year in your garage.
-Or, you can just call Lendy.
+Or, if they’re still in good shape, come and drop them off at Lendy.

 At Lendy, we aim to teach Canadians how to make the best impact with the stuff they already have.
 Our mission is to help Canadians keep the circular economy turning, and keeping perfectly good stuff out of landfill.
 Downsizing, moving or just have a truck worth of perfectly good stuff that needs to go?
 Schedule a visit for a Lendy crew to clear it all out by filling out this form.

 Want to help fund our mission?
 Get shopping over at shoplendy.ca to find some fantastic new stuff looking for a new home.